 It is my hope that looking critically at how race functions in our current society (and how race intersects with other aspects of our identities, such as gender, class, sexuality, etc...) can help us better understand how to actively work for and promote the freedom, equality, integrity, and justice for all as promised in our country's founding documents.
+Our inquiry has very real consequences for society.
 What we achieve on these fronts will largely depend on our individual and collective willingness to listen, learn, sit with discomfort, and confront our own experiences and preconceptions of what race means and what it does in our own lives and the wider world.

-COURSE REQUIREMENTS
+COURSE REQUIREMENTS: